All First-year applicants will apply using the Common Application which will open for submission to Georgia Tech on August 1.

 Monday, November 1

 |Regular Decision||Wednesday, January 5||January 19||TBA|

 All deadlines are 11:59 p.m. in your time zone (for example, a student who lives in Georgia must submit their application by Oct.
 18 at 11:59 p.m.
 EDT).

 *Documents (transcripts, letters of recommendation, etc.) must be sent by the deadline listed above.

-Students who wish to be considered for academic scholarships, such as the Stamps President's Scholars Program, Scheller Dean's Scholarship and others, must apply by October 15 or November 2 (depending on Georgia status).
+Students who wish to be considered for academic scholarships, such as the Stamps President's Scholars Program, Scheller Dean's Scholarship and others, apply in an Early Action round (depending on Georgia status).
 No separate scholarship application is required.

 The Early Action application date is non-binding, and the application and evaluation is the same as for Regular Decision.

 This application deadline is reserved for Georgia students, defined by those who attend a Georgia high school or Georgia residents living outside the state.